Boro23-wq/boro-v5/posts/image-recognition-pipeline.md

 1. Click on Launch instance.
 2. Enter the name of the EC2 instance you want to create.
-3. Under the AMI select <u>Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type</u>.
+3. Under the AMI select <b>Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type</b>.
-4. Select Instance type to be <u>t2.micro</u>.
+4. Select Instance type to be <b>t2.micro</b>.
 T2 instances are a low-cost, general purpose instance type that provides a baseline level of CPU performance with the ability to burst above the baseline when needed.
-5. Select <u>vockey</u> as a Key-Pair value which should be pre-populated.
+5. Select <b>vockey</b> as a Key-Pair value which should be pre-populated.
    - Note: You can create your own Key-Pair value with required permissions.
 6. Under Network Settings, select Create security group and check the below settings.
    - [x] Allow SSH traffic from
    - [x] Allow HTTPs traffic from the internet
    - [x] Allow HTTP traffic from the internet
-   - [x] And instead of <u>Anywhere</u>, select <u>My IP</u> to only send traffic from your IP address.
+   - [x] And instead of <b>Anywhere</b>, select <b>My IP</b> to only send traffic from your IP address.
-7. It is recommended to not change settings under <u>Configure storage</u> and <u>Advanced details</u> unless you know what you are doing.
+7. It is recommended to not change settings under <b>Configure storage</b> and <b>Advanced details</b> unless you know what you are doing.
-   <u>Note:</u> You have to follow the above step twice to create two instances.
-My instances are named <u>EC2-A</u> and <u>EC2-B</u> and looks like this:
+   - <b>Note:</b> You have to follow the above step twice to create two instances.
+My instances are named <b>EC2-A</b> and <b>EC2-B</b> and looks like this:

 ![Running EC2 instances](https://raw.githubusercontent.com/Boro23-wq/AWS-Image-Recognition-Pipeline/master/assets/running-ec2-instances.png)